University of Pennsylvania Philadelphia, Pennsylvania

 Improving breast cancer outcomes for Black patients by increasing access to care and adherence to treatment.

-Recent advances in breast cancer screening and newer therapies for the treatment of breast cancer have led to a decrease in cancer deaths in the last three decades, however racial and ethnic disparities in breast cancer deaths persist.
+Recent advances in breast cancer screening and newer therapies for the treatment of breast cancer have led to a decrease in cancer deaths in the last three decades; however racial and ethnic disparities in breast cancer deaths persist.
 Black individuals diagnosed with breast cancer have higher risk of death compared to white individuals.
-Social determinants of health (SDoH) are important factors that influence access to care and contribute to racial and ethnic disparities in health outcomes.
-SDoH influence access to screening, oncology clinic appointments and treatment retention, which lead to disparities in health outcomes.
-Timely initiation and adherence to cancer treatment appointments influence the dose intensity of treatment and breast cancer survival outcomes.
+Social drivers of health (SDOH) are important factors that positively or negatively influence access to care and partly account for racial and ethnic disparities in health outcomes.
+SDOH influence access to screening, oncology clinic appointments and treatment retention, which can all lead to disparities in health outcomes.
 Current data show a higher rate of missed oncology clinic appointments in Black patients compared to white patients, potentially leading to adverse health outcomes for Black patients.
 Intervening early could lead to improvements in cancer outcomes.

 Yehoda M. Martei, MD, MSCE is an attending physician in the Division of Hematology-Oncology at Penn.
 She completed her medical degree at Yale School of Medicine and residency at University of California, San Francisco Medical Center and Hospital, followed by a fellowship at Hospital of the University of Pennsylvania.
 Dr. Martei’s research focuses on evaluating and improving access to cancer medicines and treatment outcomes in breast cancer patients in sub-Saharan Africa and assessing the impact of access to essential medicines for cancer treatment, on clinical outcomes among cancer patients in low- and middle-income countries.
 Dr. Martei has also worked on the World Health Organization Steering Committee/Union for International Cancer Control Task Team for updating the Model List of Essential Medicines for Cancer and the Steering Committee for the Medicine Patent Policy: “Feasibility of expanding the Medicines Patent Pool’s scope to include all patented essential medicines.”